Manish-Royan/JAVA/HackerRank-Practice/CH002_Java-Stdin-and-Stdout_I/README.md

-# Java Stdin and Stdout I
+# # Challenge 2 - Java Stdin and Stdout I

 Most HackerRank challenges require to read input from `stdin` **(standard input)** and write output to `stdout` **(standard output)**.